sstradling/RoughSwiftUI/README.md

 RoughView()
     .fill(.yellow)
     .fillStyle(.hachure)
-    .hachureAngle(-41)
-    .hachureGap(-1)
-    .fillWeight(-1)
+    .fillAngle(45)
+    .fillSpacing(4)
+    .fillWeight(1)
     .stroke(.systemTeal)
     .strokeWidth(2)
     .curveTightness(0)
     .curveStepCount(9)
-    .dashOffset(-1)
-    .dashGap(-1)
-    .zigzagOffset(-9)
+    .rectangle()
 ```

-Because `RoughView` is a normal SwiftUI view, you can compose it with other SwiftUI
-views, apply transforms (scale, rotate, offset), and animate it using standard
+Because `RoughView` is a normal SwiftUI view, you can compose it with other SwiftUI views, apply transforms (scale, rotate, offset), and animate it using standard SwiftUI modifiers.
-SwiftUI modifiers.

 ## Options

-`Options` is used to custimize shape.
-It is immutable struct and apply to one shape at a time.
-The following properties are configurable
+`Options` is used to customize shape rendering.
+It is an immutable struct applied to one shape at a time.
+The following properties are configurable:

 - maxRandomnessOffset
-- toughness
+- roughness
 - bowing
 - fill
 - stroke
 - strokeWidth
+- strokeOpacity
+- fillOpacity
 - curveTightness
 - curveStepCount
 - fillStyle